 Lee continued acting into the 1950s and died at age 72 in 1973.
 Shame she appears to have never been interviewed by any of the major Houdini historians or biographers of the day.
 Sounds like she had some stories to tell.

 The affair broke off when London returned to her home in California, but she would continue to exchange passionate love letters with Houdini for years.

 |Mrs. Frank Gilmore with son Gary|

-Considering the vague timeline, the fact that Frank Gilmore was a con-man and Gary a raving psychotic, I think we'll give Harry the benefit of the doubt on this one.
+Considering the vague timeline (Houdini was 16 and not yet a magician when Frank was born in 1890), the fact that Frank Gilmore was a con-man and Gary a raving psychotic, I think we'll give Harry the benefit of the doubt on this one.